 About Hearing Devices

 When looking at hearing rehabilitation, it’s vital to get the diagnosis right.
-At Ear Science Surgery, Professor Marcus Atlas and the Ear Science team will give your diagnosis the time and care it requires.
+Professor Marcus Atlas will give your diagnosis the time and care it requires.
 After diagnosis, you will be introduced to different hearing options.
 These can include aids, implants and surgery.

 Hearing aids suit patients with mild to profound hearing loss.
 In a hearing aid, a microphone detects sound which is modulated (or fine-tuned) and then amplified.